Does your sale rep have any idea what he is doing?

 Can you explain how to zero a weapon?

 Remember, they make the sale and move on.
 You have to live with the system for a long time.
-It is important that your system designer have a solid working knowledge of weapon systems, optics and armory work flow.
+It is important that your system designer has a solid working knowledge of weapon systems, optics, and armory workflow.

 see: High-Density Weapon Storage: Basic Understanding